darkmatter91/iot-scout/README.md

   - Show a process table with running processes (from the ps command).
   - Present a numbered menu of commands in `/bin`.
   - Allow you to enter a number to run a command and see its output, or 'q' to quit.
+  - Option to search for sensitive files and information on the device.
+  - Generate a Markdown report with findings.
 - Interact with the Menu:
   - After the process table, you'll see a list of `/bin` commands with numbers.
   - Enter the number of a command to execute it on the device and see the output.